energinet-digitalisering/energirobotter-blender-animation-recorder/README.md

 From here you can use `Ctrl + Shift + P` and choose `Blender: Reload Addons` to update Addons in Blender.

 > NOTE: The `__init__.py` file is the addon entry point from Blender, so all Blender classes should be registered here.
-This is only an affect of the VSCode Blender extension.
+This is only an effect of the VSCode Blender extension.

 ## Usage